Tech Support is Ready to Help

 Are tokens charged to explain prior token use?
 Yes.
 You can always check the status of a token on the Serial Number Status page.
 It is up to you how you use your tokens and up to you to keep track of them if a notice on the Status page that a token has been used up and the short notation how is not enough to remember how it was used.
 If you would like tech support to help you with further detail to remember how the token was used, that will cost you a token as does any question.

 I do not remember using the token as indicated in the Status page.
 How could it have been used?
 Someone with access to that token or the serial number with which it was provided used it or caused it to be used automatically.
 Do not give out tokens or serial numbers to people you do not trust to use them responsibly.
-Note that tokens can be consumed automatically when either licensees or persons who possess the serial number for a Manifold license utilize or misuse support processes.
+Note that tokens can be consumed automatically when either licensees or persons who possess the serial number for a SQL for ArcGIS Pro license utilize or misuse support processes.
 People who don't RTFM may be surprised by such automatic use, but then just about everything comes as a surprise to people who don't RTFM.
 See subsequent questions and answers in this FAQ.

 Can I ask more than one question in the same email?
 Yes, of course, but only the first question you ask will be answered if you provide only one token.
 If you want more than the first question answered you must provide more than one tech support token.
 When more than one question is asked in the same email, Technical Support will apply a token to each question in turn until all tokens are used up.